sannibabalola/python-automation-scripts/README.md

 # 🧹 Python Automation: Data Cleanup Tool

 ## 🧠 About This Project
-Hi!
-I’m **Babalola**, a beginner Python developer passionate about automating everyday tasks for individuals and businesses.

 This project is a **simple yet powerful script** that cleans messy CSV or Excel files by:
 - Removing blank rows